 We see that highlight in our reading today, a classic example of one of Mark's favourite techniques, the use of a story-within-a-story.
 His 'outer' story has Jesus entering into the synagogue in Capernaum on the Sabbath, and beginning to teach.
 That 'outer' story is simple enough: Jesus teaches, the people are all amazed at his teaching, they profess him as truly speaking the word of God, and his fame spreads among all the people.
 There's really nothing remarkable about that story, is there?
+As is typical of Mark, the story is short, short on details, and even unmemorable.

-Nothing even memorable.
-We all know that it takes a long time for someone's teaching to become famous.
+However, we all know that it takes a long time for someone's teaching to become famous.
 Famous teachers get known through their students, and the process of training the students to the point where their reputation defines the reputation of the teacher takes a long, long time.
-So he taught with authority, ho hum.
-Hardly the kind of reason his fame would spread throughout that whole region of Galilee.
-Especially when we consider that Capernaum was one of the most important towns in Galilee, being the site of a major toll or tax booth, a customs checkpoint on the road between Ptolemais and Damascus, at the border of Antipas' territory.
-No little small-town synagogue, this one in which Jesus taught, so why did his teaching have such an impact?
+So why was it, how was it that he taught with authority?
+The question becomes especially meaningful when we consider that Capernaum was one of the most important towns in Galilee, being the site of a major toll or tax booth, a customs checkpoint on the road between Ptolemais and Damascus, at the border of Antipas' territory.
+This was no little small-town synagogue in which Jesus taught, so why did his teaching have such an impact?

 Mark shows us the answer to that question with the 'inner' story, an incident in which Jesus performs a classic exorcism.
 Jesus is confronted by a man with an unclean spirit, Mark tells us, but it becomes immediately clear that it is the unclean spirit who is both in control of the man and doing the confronting with Jesus.
-In a short struggle that sounds a lot like a scene from a Steven Seagal movie the ugly spirit challenges Jesus, Jesus orders the unclean spirit to both shut up and come out, and it does, kicking and screaming.
+In a short struggle that sounds a lot like a scene from a Steven Segal movie the ugly spirit challenges Jesus, Jesus orders the unclean spirit to both shut up and come out, and it does, kicking and screaming.
 Yeee, wahh! - and Jesus wins.
 Jesus not only wins, Jesus clearly wins.
 Jesus easily wins with a simple command even while teaching, just as if handling an unruly student (ah, yes, that would usually have been me!).
 This was no knock-down, drag-em-out fight filled with tension, with the spectators wondering who will win.
 This was a quick one-two-three clash between titanic forces that was over in the blink of an eye, hardly disturbing the assembled congregation in the synagogue, and with Jesus the clear winner.

 Mind you, the issue of the man with the unclean spirit in the synagogue raises some questions, not the least of which is how did he get in?
 Synagogue worship called for ritualistic purity - one could neither enter nor participate in worship if one was 'unclean', so the unclean spirit must not have been noticeable in the man, or he would never have been allowed into the synagogue.
-And so that raises the question, "Is it possible that there are people today worshipping in church, people who would automatically be included among the righteous and pure, who in truth are harbouring an unclean spirit or two?"
-As Gibbs would say on NCIS, "Ya think, Dinozzo?!"